socketry/async-websocket/readme.md

 ## Usage

-Please see the [project documentation](https://socketry.github.io/async-websocket/) or serve it locally using `bake utopia:project:serve`.
+Please see the [project documentation](https://socketry.github.io/async-websocket/) for more details.

+  - [Getting Started](https://socketry.github.io/async-websocket/guides/getting-started/index) - This guide shows you how to implement a basic client and server.

+  - [Rails Integration](https://socketry.github.io/async-websocket/guides/rails-integration/index) - This guide explains how to use `async-websocket` with `falcon`.

 ## Contributing